crpietschmann/portfolio/_posts/2008-08-20-couchdb-on-floss-weekly-episode-36-distributed-document-oriented-restful-database.markdown

-<em>Apache CouchDB is a distributed, fault-tolerant and schema-free
-document-oriented database accessible via a RESTful HTTP/JSON API.
-Among other features, it provides robust, incremental replication with bi-directional conflict detection and resolution, and is queryable and indexable using a table-oriented view engine with JavaScript acting as the default view definition language.</em>
+*Apache CouchDB is a distributed, fault-tolerant and schema-free document-oriented database accessible via a RESTful HTTP/JSON API.
+Among other features, it provides robust, incremental replication with bi-directional conflict detection and resolution, and is queryable and indexable using a table-oriented view engine with JavaScript acting as the default view definition language.*

-<em>CouchDB is written in <a href="http://erlang.org/">Erlang</a>, but can be easily accessed from any
-environment that provides means to make HTTP requests.
-There are a multitude of third-party client libraries that make this even easier for a variety of programming languages and environments.</em>
+*CouchDB is written in <a href="http://erlang.org/">Erlang</a>, but can be easily accessed from any environment that provides means to make HTTP requests.
+There are a multitude of third-party client libraries that make this even easier for a variety of programming languages and environments.*